maxim-zhao/psrp/README.md

 - Shining Force Gaiden: Final Conflict (scripting engine is based on code from this game)

 ### Bock (Omar Cornut)
-- Meka is an excellent debugging emulator (used extensively for the hacking work)
+- Meka is an excellent debugging emulator (used extensively for the hacking work): https://www.smspower.org/meka/
 ### Charles MacDonald
 - Open-source SMS/GG emulator
 ### Forgotten